-We have applied to list our Class A common stock on the NYSE American following the effectiveness of this registration statement.
+We have applied to list our Class A common stock on the NYSE American.
+Our listing is pending the SEC's completion of its review of this Report.
 On April 12, 2024, our Class A Common Stock was listed for quotation on the OTCQX under the symbol "EXOD".
 Prior to the OTCQX listing, in January 2024, our Class A Common Stock was listed for quotation on the OTCQB under the symbol "EXOD".
 OTC Markets approval was received in January 2024 and in January the initial qualifying deposit was made and initial trades have occurred.

-In December 2023, our Class A Common Stock ceased trading on tZERO, an alternative trading system that had the ability to support trades of our Class A Common Stock and transfers of our Common Stock Tokens.
+In December 2023, our Class A Common Stock ceased trading on tZERO.
 Our Class A Common Stock previously traded on tZERO under the symbol "EXOD".

-In October 2023, our Class A Common Stock ceased trading on Securitize Markets, an alternative trading system that had the ability to support trades of our Class A Common Stock and transfers of our Common Stock Tokens.
+In October 2023, our Class A Common Stock ceased trading on Securitize Markets.
 Our Class A Common Stock previously traded on Securitize Markets under the symbol "EXOD".